-To reduce fixed term exclusions, on some occasions the school will work with partner schools so that students can complete their exclusion at another school.
-This means that a Fixed Term Exclusion is not recorded, and this can be recorded as an internal exclusion.
+Suspension is not always appropriate or effective for some students and on some occasions the school will work with partner schools so that students can complete their internal exclusion at another school.
 It ensures that students are still receiving access to a school environment and avoids having a suspension on their permanent record.

-It is not always appropriate or possible for students to complete this at a partner school and this will be at the discretion of the school's leadership team.
+It is not always appropriate or possible for students to complete this at a partner school and this willbe at the discretion of the school's leadership team.
+We will also support other local schools by offering our inclusion room.

-Suspension previously known as a suspension
+Suspension previously known as a fixed term exlcusions